pnp/powerapps-samples/README.md

 These samples are direct from the feature teams, [PnP team](http://aka.ms/m365pnp) or shared by the community.
 We welcome your input on issues and suggestions for new samples.
 We do also welcome community contributions.
 If you have any questions, just let us know.

-Please have a look on our [Contribution Guidance](./CONTRIBUTING.md) before submitting your pull requests, so that we can get your contribution processed as fast as possible.
+Please have a look on our [Contribution Guidance in the Power Platform Samples repository](https://github.com/pnp/powerplatform-samples/blob/main/CONTRIBUTING.md) before you submit your pull requests in that repository, so that we can get your contribution processed as fast as possible.

 ## Code of Conduct